Willyb15/Data-Science-Python/week4/day8-class_cont/classes_cont_assignment.md

 This time you are going to create a class that allows you to keep track of a to-do list.
 The kinds of things that we'd want to be able to do with a to-do list (no pun intended) are:

 * Add a to-do item.
-* Mark a to-do item as done and remove it.
+* Mark a to-do item as completed and remove it.
 * Print all of your current to-do items.

 As you work through this problem a good place to start is by thinking about how you'd want to use this class that you're about to right as was done in the first problem.
-If you were to be given a `ToDo` class, how would you want to use it?
+If you were to be given a `ToDoList` class, how would you want to use it?
 Go ahead and write up a test case where you "use" the class that you're about to write.
 This will help get you into the mindset of how the class will actually work.

 With that in mind you're going to want to answer the same questions that were posed in the previous question: